ruricolist/serapeum/README.md

 produce code that is more efficient than using `funcall`, and even eliminate the overhead of higher-order functions like `compose` and `curry`.
 And `fbindrec`, which builds on `fbind`, further implements the optimizing transformation from Waddell et. al., *Fixing Letrec*.
-(Note that the macroexpansion of `fbind` may sometimes appear simplistic, using `macroexpand`; this is the happy case when we can prove that the function is never used a value.)
+(Note that the macroexpansion of `fbind` may sometimes appear simplistic, using `macroexpand`; this is the happy case when we can prove that the function is never used as a value.)

 For binding values in the function namespace at the top level, Serapeum provides `defalias`: